ibm-bluemix-mobile-services/bms-samples-swift-hellopush/README.md

 //Swift3

-myBMSClient.initializeWithBluemixAppRoute(bluemixAppRoute: "https://example.mybluemix.net", bluemixAppGUID: "1234", bluemixRegion: "Location where your app Hosted")
+myBMSClient.initialize(bluemixRegion: "Location where your app Hosted")

 //Swift 2.3 or Older

-myBMSClient.initializeWithBluemixAppRoute("https://example.mybluemix.net", bluemixAppGUID: "1234", bluemixRegion:"Location where your app Hosted")
+myBMSClient.initialize(bluemixRegion: "Location where your app Hosted")

 myBMSClient.defaultRequestTimeout = 10.0 // Timeout in seconds